Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Introduction

 \section{Introduction}

-Recently, a large number of AI detection datasets have been proposed (\reftab{tab:existing-datasets-overview}).
+Recently, a large number of AI detection datasets have been proposed (see \reftab{tab:existing-datasets-overview}).
 However, several limitations remain.
-First, most datasets frame detection as binary human \versus AI classification \citep{he2024mgtbench,dugan-etal-2024-raid}, with only a few \citep{la2025openturingbench,uchendu2021turingbench} supporting the authorship attribution (AA) task (\ie multi-class classification).
-Second, they rarely evaluate generalisation (\eg by including text generated by unseen generators or text from other domains).
-Finally, existing datasets focus on short texts, even though we are beginning to see the emergence of LLM ghostwritten books \citep{authorsguildDrivingSurge,auauthorsguild}.\footnote{Ghostwriting occurs when a writer (\aka \textit{ghostwriter}) produces content on someone's behalf without authorship credit.
-LLM ghostwritten books are typically low-quality sham books designed to deceive customers and take sales away from legitimate books.} In addition to these dataset limitations, existing attribution methods typically rely on supervised training with known authors and exhibit limited generalisation across domains and unseen models.
+First, most datasets frame detection as binary human \versus AI classification \citep{he2024mgtbench,dugan-etal-2024-raid}, with only a few \citep{la2025openturingbench,uchendu2021turingbench} supporting the more challenging authorship attribution (AA) task (\ie multi-class model classification).
+Second, they rarely evaluate generalisation\footnote{In this paper we target specifically non-adversarial OOD generalisation (\eg unseen authors and domains) rather than adversarial robustness (\eg against obfuscation attacks \citep{dugan-etal-2024-raid}).} (\eg by including text generated by unseen generators or text from other domains).
+Finally, existing datasets focus on short texts, even though we are beginning to see the emergence of LLM ghostwritten\footnote{Ghostwriting occurs when a writer (\aka \textit{ghostwriter}) produces content on someone's behalf without authorship credit.
+LLM ghostwritten books are typically low-quality sham books designed to deceive customers and take sales away from legitimate books.} books \citep{authorsguildDrivingSurge,auauthorsguild}.
+In addition to these dataset limitations, existing attribution methods \citep{la2025openturingbench,guo2024detective,tyo2023valla,fabien-etal-2020-bertaa} typically rely on supervised training with known authors and exhibit limited generalisation across domains and unseen models.

 We approach these challenges by (i) constructing a new dataset, \ourdataset, for AA with multiple OOD dimensions and (ii) proposing a novel fingerprinting approach, \ourmethod, that is lightweight and has better generalisation capability. \ourdataset supports two OOD dimensions: \oodOne and \oodTwo, which cover genre shift and unseen LLM author evaluation, respectively. \ourdataset primarily focuses on long-form texts (\ie books) generated by current frontier LLMs (on average over 50K words per document) to reflect an emerging form of AI content generation: AI ghostwriting \citep{authorsguildDrivingSurge,auauthorsguild}.
+Our experiments show that existing attribution methods struggle under the \oodTwo setting, with strong methods suffering drops of up to 90\% in \lessprolific and 70\% in \moreprolific training scenarios, highlighting limited generalisation in prior work.